 Since propane has higher combustion and ignition temperatures, which often wear down the components in the unit, they tend to have a shorter lifespan.

-Propane generators work best for people camping, hiking, or travelling in their motorhomes who also have access to a steady supply of full propane tanks.
+Propane generators work best for people camping, hiking, or traveling in their RV who also have access to a steady supply of full propane tanks.

 Unfortunately, diesel-powered generators are noisy to run.
-Diesel also isn’t a clean energy source — in fact, it’s even dirtier than petrol — so those looking for an eco-friendly option should look elsewhere.
+Diesel also isn’t a clean energy source — in fact, it’s even dirtier than gasoline — so those looking for an eco-friendly option should look elsewhere.

 Diesel generators are a durable option, especially for backup power.
 However, large-capacity diesel generators are much more common than portable ones.